xvrh/lottie-flutter/README.template.md

 The following features are not yet implemented:
 - Dash path effects
-- Transforms on gradients (stroke and fills)
+- Dynamically loading fonts
+- Allow to limit the frame rate to save on battery consumption.

 ## Flutter Web
 Run the app with `flutter run -d Chrome --dart-define=FLUTTER_WEB_USE_SKIA=true --release`